 In 1966, Father Jiracek retired and was followed by Father Charles Jirik, and Father Alfred Skluzacek, “Father Al,”in 1967.
 Father Al was known around the West 7th area for trying to improve the quality of life and help the poor in the neighborhood.
 Father Ross Bigot was the priest at St. Stanislaus in 1974.

 In 1975, Father John Clay, the first non-Czech priest, took over and remains at the parish today.
-He ushered in the changes brought about by Vatican II such as English being spoken throughout the mass, and the alter facing the people.
-In the late 1970’s, the communion rail was removed to open up the sanctuary and the alter was raised to make it more visible to the parishioners.
-The communion rail was made into a new alter, pulpit and kneeling benches.
+He ushered in the changes brought about by Vatican II such as English being spoken throughout the mass, and the altar facing the people.
+In the late 1970’s, the communion rail was removed to open up the sanctuary and the altar was raised to make it more visible to the parishioners.
+The communion rail was made into a new altar, pulpit and kneeling benches.
 The baptistery off to the side was made into a reconciliation room and elevator, and the baptismal gate is now found at North High Bridge Park, a few blocks from the church.
 In 1982, the school was leased out and eventually sold to a Montessori daycare.
 The congregation is now a mixture of ethnicities and has grown to over 1000 families.
 The church’s mission today is to be a safe and welcoming parish for all.

 Checking on the Czechs: A History of St. Stanislaus Church, St. Paul, Kris Masek, 1988.

 Gateway to a New World: Building Czech and Slovak Communities in a new World.
 West 7th/Fort Road Federation.
 2003.

 History of Czechs in America.
 Dr. Jan Habenicht, 1996, Czechoslovak Genealogical Society International. pp. 277-281.

 For Greater Things: The Story of Saint Stanislaus Kostka William T. Kane S.J